mgayam94/python/README.md

-# python
+HOW TO RUN!!

-all the python projects
+python dictionary.py

+enter the word your looking for.